-We have documented our understanding of the arrangements the Trust has in place for each of these three specified reporting criteria, gathering sufficient evidence to support our risk assessment and commentary in our Auditor's Annual Report.
+We have documented our understanding of the arrangements the Trust has in place for each of these three specified reporting criteria, gathering sufficient evidence to support our risk assessment and commentary in our Auditor's Annual

+Report.
 In undertaking our work, we have considered whether there is evidence to suggest that there are significant weaknesses in arrangements.

-Report on other legal and regulatory requirements - Certificate
+Report on other legal and regulatory requirements - Delay in certification of completion of the audit